Yarden231/Vision-Transformer-and-CNN-implementation-for-CIFAR-10-Classification-and-explainability/README.md

 # Vision Transformer and CNN implementation for CIFAR 10 Classification and explainability

-# CIFAR-10 Classification with CNNs and Vision Transformers

 This project implements and compares two deep learning architectures — **Convolutional Neural Networks (CNNs)** and **Vision Transformers (ViTs)** — on the CIFAR-10 image classification benchmark.
 Both models are implemented **from scratch** using PyTorch.
 The project includes full training pipelines, model explainability (via Grad-CAM and self-attention visualizations), and experiment tracking with Weights & Biases.

 ---